m3zh/pipex/README.md

 ## Debugging

-[0] When splitting the env, print out the result of your split.
+[0] When splitting the env, print out the result of split.
 Add a / at the end for the path to work correctly.

 [1] If the program gets stuck without executing anything, most probably the pipe ends are not closed correctly.
 Until one end is open, the other will be waiting for input and its process will not finish.